WebPAC | Library Catalog Search

 Important Features of the Brief Record:

-Important Features of the Detailed Record:
+Important features of the eBook Detailed record:

-Important Features of the Detailed Record:
+Important features of the Print Book Detailed record:

 To help you find materials quickly and systematically, books are shelved according to the Library of Congress Classification System.
 The system is a combination of letters and numbers which identify the books and gives you the unique location on the library's shelves.
 Each book has its own call number.
 The Library of Congress (LC) call number begins with a letter or letters that represent the broad subject area into which the book falls.
 For example: P = Literature, and PS = American Literature